SukharevichDmitry/Library-Web-API/README.md

 # CRUD Library-Web-API
 This project contains three microservices: authservice, bookservice, and libraryservice, along with a PostgreSQL database.

-## Microservices
+## How to run

-Each microservice is available as a Docker image on [my DockerHub](https://hub.docker.com/r/sukharevichdima/microservicesmanager)
+Each microservice is available as a Docker image on [my DockerHub](https://hub.docker.com/r/sukharevichdima/microservicesmanager).
+Also there are instructions how to run the app.

 ## Commands for AuthService:
 ### If you use [Postman](https://www.postman.com/downloads/):